Paper Moon by Peter Bogdanovich ★★★★★

 Paper Moon - USA - 1973.

-Cast: Tatum O'Neal, Ryan O'Neal, Madeline Kahn and P.J.
-Johnson.
+Cast: Tatum O'Neal, Ryan O'Neal, Madeline Kahn, P.J.
+Johnson and John Hillerman.

 No comments: